Two Jailed for Brutal Early Morning High Street Attack in Herne Bay

-Offenders Patrick Holmes and John Hazelgrove, both 29, fled the scene but were arrested within days of the attack after they were identified by detectives from East Kent CID and charged with intent to cause grievous bodily harm and actual bodily harm.
+Patrick Holmes and John Hazelgrove, both 29, fled the scene but were quickly identified and arrested by East Kent detectives.
+They were charged with intent to cause grievous bodily harm and actual bodily harm.

-Detective Constable Georgie Taker said: ‘Holmes and Hazelgrove are violent offenders whose horrific actions that night have had a devastating impact on their victims.
-I am pleased that they are behind bars and hope it offers some closure to those who have been affected by their crimes.
+Detective Constable Georgie Taker said: “Holmes and Hazelgrove are violent offenders whose horrific actions that night have had a devastating impact on their victims.
+I am pleased they are behind bars and hope it offers some closure to those affected.”

-‘There is no place for violence on the streets of Kent.
-We will always strive to bring offenders to justice and ensure our county remains a safe place in which people can socialise.’
+“There is no place for violence on the streets of Kent.
+We will always strive to bring offenders to justice and ensure our county remains a safe place for people to socialise.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.